John Allin (Puritan minister): Personal life

 He was twice married.
 His first wife, Margaret, went over with him to New England.
 They were married by John Phillips, with whom he would later share the pulpit in Dedham.
 Shortly after her death he married his second wife Katharine, widow of Governor Thomas Dudley.
 He left three sons, and all over the United States to-day families are found to trace their descent from him.
 He died on 26 August 1671.
 He is buried in the Old Village Cemetery.
 In 1639, he was granted land in West Dedham, which later housed the town pound.

 His bereaved congregation published his last two sermons: the one from Song of Solomon viii.
 5, and the other from St. John xiv.
 22. In their preface the editors denominate him ‘a constant, faithful, diligent steward in the house of God, a man of peace and truth, and a burning and shining light.’
 These two sermons were some years since reprinted in a memorial volume, entitled The Dedham Pulpit.

+Mill owner

+In 1642, John Elderkin sold half of his rights to the mill on Mother Brook to Nathaniel Whiting and the other half to John Allin, Aldis, and John Dwight.
+They operated the mill "in a rather stormy partnership" until 1649 when Whiting became the sole owner.